Planning a sustainable surf trip to Tonga: Best places to surf + eco-friendly stays

 Eco-friendly places to stay in Ha’apai

 On the tip of Foa Island, Matafonua Lodge is a hidden gem for surf enthusiasts of all skill levels.
-After a day of riding the nearby waves, visitors can retreat to their charming fale accommodations, which blend seamlessly with the lush tropical surroundings.
-These traditional Tongan-style bungalows offer shared bathroom facilities but make up for it with the sheer beauty of their natural setting.
-A delicious breakfast is provided daily, while complimentary use of the resort's bicycles and kayaks allows you to further explore the stunning surroundings.
+After a day of riding the nearby waves, visitors can retreat to their charming fale accommodations.
+These traditional Tongan-style bungalows offer shared bathroom facilities but make up for it with the sheer beauty of their tropical setting.
+A delicious breakfast is provided daily, while complimentary use of the resort's bicycles and kayaks allows you to explore the stunning surroundings.

 “I have been to many tropical islands, but this one has been the best.” - Tanel (read more reviews here)